 Subject to certain limitations, the Danish tax withheld in accordance with the Treaty and paid over to the Danish taxing authority may be creditable or deductible against a U.S. Holder's United States federal income tax liability.
 To the extent a refund of the tax withheld is available to a U.S. Holder under Danish law or under the Treaty, the amount of tax withheld that is refundable will not be eligible for credit against a U.S. Holder's U.S. federal income tax liability.
-See " - Danish Taxation - Withholding Tax Refund for United States Treaty Beneficiaries" above for the procedures for obtaining a tax refund.
-Investors are uerged to consult their own tax advisors about the availability of any foreign tax credits or deducations in respect to their specific tax situations.
+Investors are urged to consult their own tax advisors about the availability of any foreign tax credits or deductions in respect to their specific tax situations.